Ligularia (leopard plant) : planting, growing and care

 Ligularias in a nutshell

-- Their foliage is large, very decorative, green or purple
+- Their foliage is abundant, very decorative, green or purple in colour

-- These large perennials have a bold, graphic and lush appearance
+- These large perennials have a striking, lush appearance

-Ligularias are large perennials that offer generous, luxuriant foliage and very bright summer flowering.
-The flowers are gathered in heads (as in daisies), which are themselves grouped into long, upright, slender clusters.
-Thanks to their superb foliage, ligularias are highly ornamental even when not in flower!
-The foliage is quite graphic, rounded or palmate in shape, sometimes deeply divided.
-It turns a dark green or purple colour, ideal for making the golden‑yellow flowering stand out!
+Ligularias are large perennials offering generous, lush foliage and very bright summer flowering.
+Flowers are gathered in heads (as with daisies), which themselves are grouped into upright, long, slender bunches or clusters.
+Thanks to their superb foliage, ligularias are highly decorative even when not in flower!
+The foliage is quite graphic, rounded or palmate in shape, sometimes deeply cut.
+It turns a dark green or purple colour, ideal for setting off golden-yellow flowering!

 The most commonly grown are Ligularia stenocephala, including the superb variety ‘The Rocket’, as well as Ligularia przewalskii and Ligularia dentata.
-These species mainly originate from Asia and are impressive with their large yellow inflorescences, in clusters or spikes.
-In France, in the wild, the Siberian ligularia, Ligularia sibirica, can be found, but it is less widespread in cultivation.
+These species mainly come from Asia and impress with their large yellow inflorescences, in bunches or spikes.
+In France, in the wild, there is Siberian ligularia, Ligularia sibirica, but this is less common in cultivation.

-Ligularias are an excellent solution for shady corners of the garden and heavy, clayey, moist soils… where most plants do not thrive!
-These perennials dislike drought and are perfect at the edge of a pond.
-They are vigorous, robust plants, fairly easy to grow.
-In short, with ligularia it’s best to avoid hot, dry situations… otherwise, it will need regular watering!
+Ligularias are an excellent solution for shady corners of the garden and for heavy, clayey, wet soils… where most plants do not thrive!
+These perennials dislike drought and are perfect at pond edges.
+They are vigorous, robust plants, rather easy to grow.
+In summary, with ligularia it’s best to avoid hot, dry situations… otherwise it will need regular watering!

 Botany